revueltai/movinwords/README.md

 mw.start() // Triggers start
 setTimeout(() => mw.destroy(), 2000) // Triggers the destroy after 2 seconds
 ```

-Note: After destroy finishes each original sentence (or the injected ones) will be placed in their respective container element.
+**Note:** After `destroy()` completes, each original sentence (or any injected ones) will be restored to their respective container elements.

 ## Initial Delay
-You can delay the start of a Movinwords instance by setting `initialDelay`.
+You can delay the start of a Movinwords instance by setting the `initialDelay` property.

 ```js
 const mw = new Movinwords({
   el: '.my-sentence',